 DSU eligibility is determined by the Board.
 DSUs vest on their grant date and can only be redeemed after board membership or employment are terminated.
-A lump sum cash payment equal to the number of DSUs multiplied by the average closing trading price of the Company shares for the five days immediately preceding the redemption date.
+On redemption, participants receive a lump sum cash payment equal to the number of DSUs multiplied by the average closing trading price of the Company shares for the five days immediately preceding the redemption date.
 Participants may choose the redemption date as long as it is no later than December 15th of the termination year.